List of smoking bans: South Korea

 South Korea enforced strict smoking bans in public places since July 2013, with fines of ₩100,000 won on any spotted smoker and up to ₩5 million won on shop owners not following the law.
 It is illegal and strictly prohibited to smoke in all bars and restaurants, cafes, internet cafes, government buildings, kindergartens, schools, universities, hospitals, youth facilities, libraries, children's playgrounds, private academies, subway or train stations and their platforms and underground pathways, large buildings, theaters, department stores or shopping malls, large hotels and highway rest areas.

 The strict bans came into force gradually beginning with a ban on places larger than 150 square meters in 2012, extended to 100 square meters in 2014, with a full-fledged complete nationwide ban on 1 January 2015.

 Spain

+Spain's first smoking ban was implemented in 1988.
+Schools, hospitals and public transportation become smoke-free.

-Since 1 January 2006 Spain had a partial restriction upon smoking in most public places.
-Offices, schools, hospitals and public transportation were smoke-free, but restaurants and bars could create a "smokers' section" or allow smoking if they were small (under 100m2).
+The second smoking ban came into force in 1 January 2006 Spain with a partial restriction upon smoking in most public places and workplaces, but restaurants and bars could create a "smokers' section" or allow smoking if they were small (under 100m2; 1000 sq. ft.).
+Advertising of tobacco was banned.

-Since 2 January 2011 smoking has been restricted in every indoor public place, including restaurants, bars and cafes.
+The third and current smoking ban came into force in 2 January 2011.
+Smoking has been restricted in every indoor public place, including restaurants, bars and cafes.
 Hotels may designate up to 30% of rooms for smoking; mental hospitals, jails and old people's residences may have public rooms where workers cannot enter.
 Outdoor smoking is also prohibited at childcare facilities, in children's playparks and around schools and hospital facilities.

 Establishments can be closed by the authorities for repeatedly violating the smoke-free law, as happened for the first time on 10 February 2011 in Marbella.